KQM-git/TCL/docs/characters/cryo/shenhe.md

 * Energy Consumption is on press.
 * DoT snapshots ATK Buffs and 2-Piece Noblesse but not Shenhe's **Deific Embrace** \(A1\).
 * RES Shred persists 2 seconds after **Divine Maiden's Deliverance** ends.
-* **Divine Maiden's Deliverance** does not have enough iframes for explosive barrel immunity.
+* **Divine Maiden's Deliverance** does not have enough i-frames for explosive barrel immunity.

 </TabItem>
 </Tabs>